 • On May 22, issued Executive Order 38, expanding the number of Tennesseans who may return to work safely.

-• On June 29, issued Executive Order 50 to extend the state of emergency, Order 51 to extend remote meetings and Order 52 to extend remote witnessing and notarization until Aug.
+• On June 29, issued Executive Order 50 to extend the state of emergency, Order 51 to extend remote meetings and Order 52 to extend remote witnessing and notarization to Aug.
 29.

 • On July 1, issued Executive Order 53 providing COVID-19 civil liability protection to health care providers.